doubledekr/sharpsendwebsite/replit.md

 # Overview

 This is a modern full-stack web application built with React and Express.js that serves as a landing page with waitlist functionality.
-The application features a clean, responsive design using shadcn/ui components and Tailwind CSS, with a robust backend API for handling waitlist signups.
-The system is designed to collect user information including email, company details, subscriber counts, and platform preferences.
+The application features a clean, responsive design using shadcn/ui components and Tailwind CSS.
+The waitlist system integrates directly with ConvertKit via a Cloudflare Worker for production deployments.
+The system collects user information including email, company details, subscriber counts, and platform preferences.

 # User Preferences